M-rcus/gh.marcus.pw/sproutvideo.md

 If you have an error like this, the easiest is to include another flag with your command:
 `--referer https://blah-blah-blah.vids.io/` - where the `https://blah-blah-blah.vids.io/` is the original URL where you copied the embed URL from.
 Usually it's not necessary to include the full URL and you can do it similar to my example.

+### 5b.
+403 Forbidden (User Agent)

+There are other cases where you'd also get a `403 Forbidden` error, where specifying a referer makes no difference.
+Usually this is because the user agent, for whatever reason, has gotten banned.
+The whole idea behind putting a custom user agent is to "blend in", as the 'download request' is supposed to look like a normal web browser streaming it.

+While I don't recommend doing this permanently, a temporary fix for these kind of videos, would be to specify a custom user agent.
+You can either decide to be creative about it, or try to blend it by spoofing a different web browser.
+Here are a few examples:

+- `--add-header "User-Agent: DontStopMeNow/1.0.0"`
+- `--add-header "User-Agent: Mozilla/5.0 (X11; Ubuntu; Linux x86_64; rv:78.0) Gecko/20100101 Firefox/78.0"`
+  - Firefox v78 on Ubuntu Linux
+- `--add-header "User-Agent: Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/84.0.4147.89 Safari/537.36"`
+  - Brave/Chrome v84 on Ubuntu Linux
+- `--add-header "User-Agent: Mozilla/5.0 (Windows NT 10.0; Win64; x64; rv:78.0) Gecko/20100101 Firefox/78.0"`
+  - Firefox v78 on Windows

 ## Finale